CellProfiler/tutorials/internal_use/docs/3d-monolayer/3D_Monolayer.rst

 Image preparation
 -----------------

-Before attempting to segment the cells in the images, conditioning the images with filters and various image processing methods will improve the results.
+Before attempting to segment the cells in the images, pre-processing the images with filters and various image processing methods will improve the results.